Dog Scared of Thunder

 Needless to say, I did everything I knew at that time.
 Which brings us to today and a new drug, SILEO® (dexmedetomidine oromucosal gel), marketed towards dogs with noise aversion.
 I’ve already been asked if this is something I would recommend.
 First, I can’t ever recommend a prescription drug, since I’m not a veterinarian.
 Second, when I work with clients, I have a full history intake, including medical followed up by a 2-3 hour consultation.
 So, I would never be able to even start to think if this would be something for your dog in a blog post.
 What I can do, is talk about Theo and what I would or wouldn’t do in his case.

 First up, what exactly is Sileo?
-Whenever I want to truly understand a medication for dogs, I reach out to my holistic veterinarian, Dr. Judy Morgan.
-Dr. Morgan explains (read Dr. Morgan’s post on Sileo) that, “dexmedetomidine oromucosal injection is a sedative and pain relief medication used for surgical, dental, and clinical procedures.”
+I reach out to a holistic veterinarian, Dr. Judy Morgan.
+Dr. Morgan explains that, “dexmedetomidine oromucosal injection is a sedative and pain relief medication used for surgical, dental, and clinical procedures.”
 That answer right there puts up quite a red flag for me and here’s why.

 For Theo, his noise phobia was indeed very concerning and he was certainly at his limits.
 However, when I was home with him, I was able to at least keep him safe and relatively calm with a variety of training techniques, medication and calming aids.
 Our hardest part was the rare occasion when Theo would have to be at home alone during a storm.
 That was the situation I was desperately trying to find relief for Theo.
 But, a sedative, while he was not with a person is not something I would ever feel comfortable with.
 If a dog is going to be sedated, he needs to be closely monitored.
 I’m not sure a dog guardian has the tools or knowledge to even do this safely.